MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-webapp.md

 ![Image of token validation](images/webapp-decoded-token.png)

-## Use the token to access Defender for Endpoint API
+## Use the token to access Microsoft Defender for Endpoint API

 1. Choose the API you want to use.
 For more information, see [Supported Defender for Endpoint APIs](exposed-apis-list.md).
 1. Set the authorization header in the http request you send to "Bearer {token}" (Bearer is the authorization scheme).